-SBSA's IT investment programme is the backbone of its transformation into a client-centred, data driven, digitally enabled universal bank.
-The programme has involved overhauling both the back office and front-end operations simultaneously and is critical to SBSA's competitiveness in an increasingly digital world.
-The core banking transformation, allows teams to originate new accounts faster and simplify processes.
-It supports the integration of operations, providing real-time banking and a single view of clients and product rationalisation.
-It also strengthens risk management, enabling SBSA to comply with many new regulatory requirements.
+The core banking transformation allows teams to originate new accounts faster and simplify processes.
+It supports the integration of operations, providing real-time banking and a single view of clients.
+It also strengthens risk management, enabling SBSA to comply with new regulatory requirements.
 Other important benefits include a robust anti-money laundering system and improved systems availability and security.
-SBSA's new digital security capabilities include real-time fraud detection, leading to a two-thirds reduction in digital fraud losses during 2017.
-They have also enhanced security measures to mitigate the risk of cash loss from ATM attacks, which remain an industry-wide challenge.
+SBSA's new digital security capabilities include real-time fraud detection and enhanced behavioural analytics, which have contributed to a significant reduction in digital fraud in 2018.